PhilipFrischMoller/PhilipFrischMoller.github.io/index.md

 *Plot showing how collision and mortality rates evolve over time*

 Taking a look at the contributing factors for the collisions, it is evident that driver distractions cause the highest number of accidents.
 Unsafe speeds, i.e., speeding, is one of the top contributing factors for death in traffic.
+There is less traffic during most weekends and as such vehicles drive substantially faster on average.
+Furthermore, Fridays and weekends tend to also lend themselves more to the consumption of alcohol which is also in the top 10 contributing factors for traffic fatalities.
+This also neatly explains the peak in fatalities up and around midnight.

+What is perhaps counter intuitive is that most of the collisions occur during the summertime.
+One would have otherwise assumed it would have been during the winter as the weather would be statistically worse for driving.

 <img src="{{site.url}}/imgs/causes_death.png" style="display: block; margin: auto;" />

 *Top 10 contributing factors for collisions*

 When a fatal collision occurs, the vast majority has only one fatality as shown in the pie chart below.
 This means that the other people involved got away with nonfatal injuries or the accident simply only involved a single person.

 <img src="{{site.url}}/imgs/deathpie.png" style="display: block; margin: auto;" />

 *Pie chart showing how many people die in a deadly traffic accident*

-We shall now loook at where the most severe collision occur.
-As evident from the below plots, all boroughs are more or less equally represented in terms of collision severity, although Staten Island seems to host, on average, more severe collisions.
-When we differenitate between victim types, i.e. motorists, cyclists and pedestrians, we see that pedestrians are killed more in the inner city.
+We shall now look at where the most severe collision occurs.
+As evident from the below plots, all boroughs are equally represented in terms of collision severity, although Staten Island seems to host, on average, more severe collisions.
+When we differentiate between victim types, i.e., motorists, cyclists and pedestrians, we see that pedestrians are killed more in the inner city.
 Queens, Staten Island and the Bronx share high motorist fatalities.
-This all seems to indicate that the collions severity is somehow linked to the location of the collision.
+This all seems to indicate that the collisions severity is somehow linked to the location of the collision.

 <img src="{{site.url}}/imgs/boroughsprob.png" style="display: block; margin: auto;" />

-*Plots showing the probality of injury and death across boroughs, for all collisions (including collision that cause no injury or death)*
+*Plots showing the probability of injury and death across boroughs, for all collisions (including collision that cause no injury or death)*

 <img src="{{site.url}}/imgs/boroughs.png" style="display: block; margin: auto;" />

-*Plots showing the probality of injury and death across boroughs, for different victim categorisations*
+*Plots showing the probability of injury and death across boroughs, for different victim categorisations*

 # NYC Hospitals: Distance to Nearest Hospital